 And there’s also a Sphynx in Zadar so you don’t have to make a trip to Egypt, The sculpture is part of a grassy sculpture garden.

-Not all beautiful Croatian cities are found on the seaside.
-Some of the best cities in Croatia, such as Varaždin, a stunning town known for its medieval castles and baroque architecture, are in the northern part of the country.
+You don’t find all beautiful Croatian cities on the seaside.
+Some of the best cities in Croatia, are in the northern part of the country.
+One is Varaždin, a stunning town known for its medieval castles and baroque architecture.

-There is a fortress with an estate in the middle of Varaždin’s Old town, and it is one of the first things you should go and see.
-The fortress is home to the local History Museum, and you should definitely visit it if you’re interested to learn more about this beautiful city.
+There is a fortress with an estate in the middle of Varaždin’s Old Town.
+It is one of the first things you should go and see.
+It’s home to the local museum, which you should visit it if you want to learn more about this city.

 In addition to massive fortresses, Varaždin is also full of smaller palaces.
 The Draskovic Palace is perhaps the best known, since it is in the city’s most popular square.
-There is also the Herzer palace, the Erdody palace, the Keglevic palace and many, many others that you will see if you just walk around the old town.
+You’ll also find the Herzer palace, the Erdody palace, and the Keglevic palace.
+In addition, you’ll find many others if you just walk around the Old Town.

 Another popular castle is Trakoscan, but it is not actually in Varaždin.
 It is very close by, and I would recommend that you go there if you have the time.
 The castle sits on a hilltop overlooking a small lake, and the entire scene is postcard perfect.

-Pula is a large city on Istria, the largest peninsula in the Adriatic, and is another of our best cities in Croatia for visitors.
-It is best known for the huge Roman amphitheatre, the Pula Arena.
-Today this ancient landmark is the hottest spot in the town for various concerts, and it also houses an underground museum worth visiting.
+A large city on Istria, the largest peninsula in the Adriatic, Pula is another best city in Croatia for visitors.
+It is best known for the huge Roman amphitheater, the Pula Arena.
+Today this ancient landmark is the hottest spot in the town for various concerts.
+It also houses an underground museum worth visiting.

-The Temple of Augustus, another very popular landmark in the city, is actually the name of a public square with the Roman temple as the star feature.
+The Temple of Augustus is another very popular landmark in the city.
+It’s actually the name of a public square with the Roman temple as the star feature.
 And, of course, there’s also a fortress here – the Venetian Fortress.
-It offers a beautiful panoramic view of the city from the top, as well as an opportunity to see even more Roman ruins as you explore the grounds inside the fortress.
+It offers a beautiful panoramic view of the city from the top.
+You’ll also have an opportunity to see even more Roman ruins as you explore the grounds inside the fortress.

 But, perhaps, the best area in the city to explore Roman ruins is the Brijuni National Park.
 It’s not exactly in the city but located on a small island you reach by boat.
 It is very popular for various archaeological sites, a boat museum and its beautiful scenery.
 There are also several beaches on the island, but you can just jump in the azure water anywhere.

-Dubrovnik is probably the most famous city in the country, and it is on everyone’s bucket list as one of the one of the best cities in Croatia.
+Dubrovnik is probably the most famous city in the country.
+Undoubtedly, it is on everyone’s bucket list as one of the one of the best cities in Croatia.
 If it’s not on yours, I’ll give you a few good reasons to put it there.

-For one thing, Dubrovnik became famous worldwide after some episodes of the Game of Thrones was filmed there.
-Places that were featured in the series include St. Dominic Street, St. Lawrence Fortress, the Pile Gate, the city walls and a few others.
+For one thing, Dubrovnik became famous worldwide after some episodes of the Game of Thrones were filmed there.
+Places featured in the series include St. Dominic Street, St. Lawrence Fortress, the Pile Gate, and the city walls.